dhmatthews/CSC249Programs/README.md

-# CSC249Programs
+# CSC-249 Programs
-Programs that I made for my labs in CSC-249 Python Data Structures
+Programs that I made for my labs in CSC-249 Python Data Structures & Algorithms